-Last but not least, by breaking down important features, tools, etc that each broker offers, we can really help to separate the two.
-Interactive Brokers offers virtual trading while Chase You Invest Trade does not.
-For mobile trading, Chase You Invest Trade supports the iPhone App and Android App while Interactive Brokers supports the iPhone App, iPad App and Android App.
-Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
+Trading access aside, by comparing popular features and functionality, we can break down relevant differences between both brokers.
+Interactive Brokers makes virtual trading available to clients, while Chase You Invest Trade does not.
+Taking a look at mobile trading, Chase You Invest Trade offer clients access to an iPhone App and Android App while Interactive Brokers has an iPhone App, iPad App and Android App.
+Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
 Checking Accounts and Debit Cards are available to clients of Interactive Brokers while Chase You Invest Trade offers customers Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans.

 Overall, between Chase You Invest Trade and Interactive Brokers, Interactive Brokers is the winner.